with our customizable giftcards.

 During this fourth and final workshop on camera technology, light management, focus, and the use of manual mode will be on the program!

 Focus management will also be discussed.
-To achieve precise focus on a moving subject, or on an off-centre element, mastering the different autofocus modes and the selection of collimators are fundamental!
+To achieve precise focus on a moving subject, or on an off-centre element, mastering the different autofocus modes and the selection of collimators are fundamental.

 Finally, the manual shooting mode will be at the heart of the practical phase; the aim will be to familiarise you with this non-automated mode, to make its use more obvious.
-Of course, the exercises proposed by your trainer will also focus on light measurement and the use of autofocus.
+Of course, the exercises proposed by your teacher will also focus on light measurement and the use of autofocus.

 This course will teach you to: